-On 19 June you selected 32 documents from the initial list of 132 reports or minutes of meetings with stakeholders or correspondence with stakeholders.
-12 of these documents have related annexes.
-In all there were 20 annexed documents.
-The total number of documents identified under your request therefore is 52.
+Please note that five of the documents identified in our original list were found on closer scrutiny to be outside the scope of your request.
+The total number of documents identified under your request therefore is 27 (25 main documents and two related annexes).
 A list of the documents is enclosed in Annex 1.
 For each of the documents the list provides a description and indicates whether parts are withheld and if so, under which grounds pursuant to Regulation 1049/2001.
 Copies of the accessible documents are enclosed.